learn-co-curriculum/dsc-pca-and-digital-image-processing-lab/README.md

 X_pca = pca.fit_transform(X_train)
 ```

-## Plot the Explained Variance versus Number of Features
+## Plot the explained variance versus number of features

-In order to determine the number of features you wish to reduce the dataset to, it is sensible to plot the overall variance accounted for by the first n principle components.
+In order to determine the number of features you wish to reduce the dataset to, it is sensible to plot the overall variance accounted for by the first $n$ principle components.
 Create a graph of the variance explained versus the number of principle components.

 ```python